Pariyat/LearnAnalytics-Building-Solutions-with-Microsoft-Business-Analytics-and-AI/index.md

-In this workshop you’ll cover a series of modules that guide you from understanding an analytics workload, using the Team Data Science Process, the Cortana Intelligence Suite Platform, the foundations of data transfer and storage, data source documentation, storage and analytics processing using various tools in a comprehensive solution.
-You’ll learn how to work through a real-world scenario using the Cortana Intelligence Suite tools, including the Microsoft Azure Portal, PowerShell, and Visual Studio, among others.
-You'll learn how to leverage the Cortana Intelligence Solution Portal to rapidly deploy a pre-configured solution, and you'll learn how to modify a solution for a real- world implementation.
+In this workshop you’ll cover a series of modules that guide you from understanding an analytics workload, using the Team Data Science Process, the foundations of data transfer and storage, data source documentation, storage and analytics processing using various tools in a comprehensive solution.
+You’ll learn how to work through a real-world scenario using Microsoft Business Analytics and AI tools, including the Microsoft Azure Portal, PowerShell, and Visual Studio, among others.
+You'll learn how to rapidly deploy pre-configured solutions, and you'll learn how to modify a solution for a real- world implementation.

 This course is designed to take approximately one to two days,